influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/security.md

 configuration is provided in the [Configuration](/kapacitor/v1.4/administration/configuration/) document.

+### Note on HTTP API Configuration and Restarting Kapacitor

+Please be aware that when configuration values are set using the HTTP API, that these values will persist even after restarting Kapacitor.
+To switch off these overrides on restart   set the property `skip-config-overrides` to `true` either in the configuration file (`kapacitor.conf`) or as an environment variable (`KAPACITOR_SKIP_CONFIG_OVERRIDES`).

+When troubleshooting connection issues after restart, check the HTTP API, for example at <span>http</span><span>://</span><span>localhost:9092/kapacitor/v1/config</span>.
+This can be especially useful if Kapacitor to InfluxDB communications does not seem to be respecting values seen in the file `kapacitor.conf` or in environment variables.

 ### Kapacitor and InfluxDB HTTPS

 To activate a TLS connection the `urls` strings in the `influxdb` servers